Wayback Machine: A tool to capture the evolutionary behaviour of the bug reports and their triage process in open-source software systems: Research methodology

-To accurately trace back the history of the actual software project, we also incorporate bug report attributes such as bugs' title, description, severity, and priority.
-We further use these attributes and create machine learning algorithms and rule-based approaches to validate the Wayback Machine in a controlled experiment.
-Also, we simulate the network's behavior using different bug prioritization and triage strategies and compare them in terms of various traditional and evolutionary metrics.
+To accurately trace back the history of the actual software project, we also incorporate bug report attributes such as bug title, description, severity, and priority.
+We further utilize these attributes and create machine learning algorithms and rule-based approaches to validate the Wayback Machine in a controlled experiment.
+Also, we regenerate the network's behavior using different bug prioritization and triage strategies and compare them in terms of various traditional and evolutionary metrics.